Jarren Duran: International career

-Duran played in the 2021 Caribbean Series for the Criollos de Caguas, where he helped lead the team to the championship game and was selected to the All-Tournament Team.
+He played in the 2021 Caribbean Series for the Criollos de Caguas, based in Caguas, Puerto Rico, in which he helped lead the team to the championship game and was selected to the All-Tournament Team.

 In May 2021, Duran was named to the roster of the United States national baseball team for the Americas Qualifying Event.
 While the team qualified for the 2020 Summer Olympics, held in Tokyo in 2021, Duran was not included on the Olympic roster, due to the possibility of being called up by the Red Sox.